 Open the box of the CPU and check the fans inside if they are working or not.
 There are two fans inside the CPU, one will be on the front to pull cool air inside and the other in the power supply to push hot air outside the case.

-Sometimes the dust is accumulated on the fans which develops friction in the fans and reduces their speeds.
+Sometimes the dust is accumulated on the fans which develops friction in the fans and reduce their speeds.
 So, clean the fans to allow maximum ventilation inside the CPU case.

 2. Clean the motherboard